Nonparametric bounds for vaccine effects in randomized trials: Motivation for nonparametric bounds

-For the LP-based bounds we consider the following assumption. \begin{assumption} (M partial isolation).
-The only causal paths from $M$ to $Y$ are directed paths intersected by $B$. \end{assumption} This assumption is arguably quite plausible: it asserts that apart from its effect through belief, $M$ has no direct causal effect on $Y$.
+To construct the bounds, we consider the following assumption. \begin{Assumption} (M partial isolation).
+The only causal paths from $M$ to $Y$ are directed paths intersected by $B$. \end{Assumption} This assumption is arguably quite plausible: it asserts that apart from its effect through belief, $M$ has no direct causal effect on $Y$.
 It is weaker than Assumptions \ref{assump:y.dismissible} and \ref{assump:y.s.dis}, which additionally require the absence of the path $B\leftarrow U \rightarrow Y$.

 As we show in Appendix \ref{app:NPSEM}, under the nonparametric structural equation model with independent errors (NPSEM-IE) \citep{pearl2009causality}, Assumption \ref{assump:isolation} implies that in the two-arm trial, the following condition holds for $a,a',m \in \{0,1\}^3$: